LydiaXiaohongLi/appPrivacyPolicy/bun_studio_ui_privacy_policy.md

 ## How We Use Information
 - Email addresses are used only for login purposes.
 - Learning progress data is used to provide feedback and track progress within the App.

 ---

-## Children’s Privacy
-This App is designed for children.
-We comply with child data protection regulations such as COPPA and GDPR-K. Parents can contact us anytime to review or request deletion of their child’s account data.

----